 (Driving day 4: 433 km/271 miles)

 This day will for many be the highlight of the tour.
-We will explore Grand Canyon!
-But first, we drive to little Seligman, which has one of the greatest advocates for Route 66’s origin.
-Seligman is a fun, cozy and traditional Route 66 town, a lot of great photo opportunities.
-We stop in Hackberry, a small traditional Route 66 gas station, full of history, like taken out of an old movie.
-We enjoy an ice cream or cola in the shade.
+You will explore Grand Canyon!
+But first, you drive to little Seligman, which has one of the greatest advocates for Route 66’s origin.
+Seligman is a fun, cozy and traditional Route 66 town, with a lot of great photo opportunities.
+You stop in Hackberry, a small traditional Route 66 gas station, full of history, like taken out of an old movie.
+You can enjoy ice cream or cola in the shade.

-Then we drive to the Grand Canyon helicopter base.
-Those who have ordered the helicopter tour will get an experience of a lifetime, truly something they will never forget.
+Then you drive to the Grand Canyon helicopter base.
+If you have ordered the helicopter tour you will get an experience of a lifetime, truly something you’ll never forget.
 To hover in the air over one of the seven wonders and experience this natural phenomenon up close is absolutely magical.
 Highly recommend!
-After the helicopter ride, we drive a short distance to the visitor center, where you have the chance to watch the world’s most viewed Imax movie.
-When you see the film it feels almost like standing inside the Grand Canyon.
-Thereafter, we ride into the Grand Canyon, where we take this year’s holiday photo!
+After the helicopter ride, you drive a short distance to the visitor center, where you have the chance to watch the world’s most viewed Imax movie.
+When you see the film, it feels almost like standing inside the Grand Canyon.
+Thereafter, you ride into the Grand Canyon, where you take this year’s holiday photo!

 NB: Helicopter rides must be booked in advance.

 This will be a day of desert driving and unique nature experiences.
 You will first drive to Winslow and stop at the “corner”.
 Those who are Eagles fans know what “Standing on a corner in Winslow, Arizona” means.
 Then you drive to Holbrook and into the Navajo and Apache Territories, the Petrified Forest and the Painted Desert.
 Is it stones or threes?
 And is the sand painted?
 You drive through this wonderful nature before you finish the day by driving to Gallup.